devilstein1/adbot/readme.md

 ---

-### 📜 **Full Ownership & Rights**
+### 📜 **Access & Usage Rights**

 ```
-✅ You OWN this bot completely
+✅ Personal use license
-✅ Full source code access
+✅ Run on your accounts
-✅ Customize as you wish
+✅ Unlimited campaigns
-✅ Rebrand and resell
+✅ No usage restrictions
-✅ No restrictions
+✅ Regular updates
-✅ Lifetime updates included
+✅ Technical support
-✅ Commercial use allowed
+✅ Community access
-✅ White label options
+✅ Priority assistance
 ```

-**Your Bot.
-Your Rules.
+**Your Access.
+Your Campaigns.
 Your Success.** 🎯

 ---